CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description does a good job listing specific actions related to PR check failures, but it lacks a 'Use when...' clause which is critical for Claude to know when to select this skill.
-It also misses common trigger terms users would naturally use like 'CI', 'pipeline', 'build failure', or 'GitHub Actions'.
+The description names concrete actions well but lacks a 'Use when...' clause, which is critical for Claude to know when to select this skill.
+It also misses common trigger terms like 'CI', 'pipeline', 'build failure', or 'GitHub Actions' that users would naturally use when encountering this scenario.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user mentions failing CI checks, broken builds, PR pipeline errors, or needs help debugging pull request failures.'
+Add an explicit 'Use when...' clause, e.g., 'Use when a pull request has failing checks, CI/CD pipeline errors, or the user asks about build failures.'

 DimensionReasoningScore